Monday 8th October 2018.

 Every cafe and public toilet from Lybster to Dunbeath was also closed, as were the churches and the croft museum.

-Leaves are still falling and the mist now hovers over the landscape making truth of Keats observations.
+Leaves are still falling and the mist now hovers over the landscape reminding me of Keats’ ‘Ode to Autumn.’
+“Season of mists and mellow fruitfulness…”

 A resident of Dornoch had told me that the felled timber used to be transported from the North of Scotland down to Inverness by boat, but that stopped some years back.
 Every day I’ve seen numbers of timber laden lorries on the A9 heading south, and returning empty.
 I can’t help wondering what happens to all these precisely cut lengths of tree trunks.

-Today the A99 was closed by a rolling road block as several lorries carrying extra-wide loads were escorted south.
+Today the A99 was closed by a rolling road block as three lorries carrying extra-wide loads were escorted south.
+This is part of the tower for a wind turbine.

 The ivy on the house below made me smile.